WFOR (AM): History

-In September 1998, Radio Hattiesburg, Inc., reached an agreement to sell WFOR to Cumulus Media as part of a multi-station deal valued at a combined $4.5 million.
+In September 1998, Radio Hattiesburg, Inc. reached an agreement to sell WFOR to Cumulus Media as part of a multi-station deal valued at a combined $4.5 million.
 The deal was approved by the FCC on December 18, 1998, and the transaction was consummated on April 2, 1999.

 In October 2000, Cumulus Media, LLC, announced an agreement to sell WFOR to Clear Channel Communications (the forerunner to iHeartMedia) as part of a large station swap and sale, including seven Cumulus stations in the Laurel-Hattiesburg radio market.
 The deal was approved by the FCC on December 19, 2000, and the transaction was consummated on January 18, 2001.

 A fire was noticed at the station's transmitter site at around 7:45 p.m. local time on December 15, 2015.
 WFOR's owner iHeartMedia's senior vice president of programming Jackson Walker noted that there was no timetable for returning the station to the air and that the fire marshal said the building was a total loss.

 On July 20, 2016, iHeartMedia announced that WFOR would be sold to Eagle Broadcasting, LLC for $120,000, and the transaction was consummated on October 5, 2016.
-The next day "TheScore1400 WFOR-AM" was relaunched at 11:45 local time by the new owners.
+The next day, "TheScore1400 WFOR-AM" was relaunched at 11:45 local time by the new owners.
+The FM translator signed on in 2018.